Headings (Titles) in PowerPoint

 Take the guesswork out of whether your titles are accessible or not.
 Use the templates below with built-in Title styles that are already digitally accessible.

-Download General PowerPoint Template
+Download the General PowerPoint Template

 Download this accessible PowerPoint template.
 Please use the built-in Title styles to create consistent and digitally accessible materials.
 Follow the best practices shown in the video below.

-Download Teaching PowerPoint Templates
+Download the Teaching PowerPoint Templates

 If you are teaching at the College of Medicine, please download this accessible PowerPoint template that is specifically set up for teaching presentations.
 Please use the built-in Title styles to create consistent and digitally accessible materials.
 Follow the best practices shown in the video below.